 How the VA rates migraines

-A 10% rating means that there is evidence of a prostrating attack on an average of once every two months for a period of several months.
+There is evidence of a prostrating attack on an average of once every two months for a period of several months.
 Basically, if your migraines make it difficult for you to function every couple of months, you could receive a 10% VA disability rating.

-For a 30% VA rating, your migraines will have to appear once per month, on average, for many months.
+Your migraines will have to appear once per month, on average, for many months.
 If you’re dealing with one prostrating attack every 30 days or so, a 30% VA rating is likely.

 Can you receive a higher rating?

+The VA rating limit for migraines is 50% for disabled veterans.
+Although, it’s possible to receive more money if you have multiple conditions.
 The 50% rating means that your condition hinders your employability and takes away from your income.
 In some cases, however, migraines and other conditions can make it impossible to work.